ibm-cloud-docs/log-analysis/tutorials/kube_reset_ingestion.md

 {:download: .download}

-# Reseting the ingestion key used by a Kubernetes cluster to forward logs to an IBM Log Analysis with LogDNA instance
+# Resetting the ingestion key used by a Kubernetes cluster to forward logs to an IBM Log Analysis with LogDNA instance
 {: #kube_reset}

 If the ingestion key that you use to forward logs from a cluster to an IBM Log Analysis with LogDNA instance in the {{site.data.keyword.Bluemix}} is compromised, you must reset the key and update the Kubernetes cluster configuration to use the new ingestion key.
 {:shortdesc}

 ## Before you begin
-{: #prereqs}
+{: #kube_reset_prereqs}

 Work in the US-South region.
 Both resources, the IBM Log Analysis with LogDNA instance and the Kubernetes cluster must run in the same account.

 The IBM Log Analysis with LogDNA instance is provisioned in the **Default** resource group.

 Read about IBM Log Analysis with LogDNA.
-For more information, see [About LogDNA](/docs/services/Log-Analysis-with-LogDNA/overview.html#about).
+For more information, see [About LogDNA](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about#about).

 To complete the steps in this tutorial, your {{site.data.keyword.IBM_notm}}ID must have assigned IAM policies for each of the following resources: